 2) Fill it back up

 Now you need to get a lint-free cloth and clean out any debris that might be in the reservoir.
 Once that’s done, you need to fill the master cylinder back up with new fluid, right up to the MAX line.
+Only use new fluid from a sealed container.
+If the container is open, the fluid will absorb moisture from the air.
 What brake fluid do you need for your car?
 Consult your Haynes manual or your car's manual to make sure you use the correct-specification fluid.
-Don’t put the cap back on though, because this can create a vacuum, which isn’t what you want when bleeding.
-You’re looking to push the old fluid out, not suck it back in.

 4) Get help